NEXMAP/odom_GlobalSprint2017/README.md

 Check out our [issues](ISSUES.md) page for specific requests!

 ## Get involved
 First for more detail about the project, check out materials in [this Google Drive folder](https://drive.google.com/drive/folders/0B8MEcymBo7h8OUpHVkFBOG0xS0E?usp=sharing).
-You might want to start with the [Project overview which I still need to create] and the [Technology Objectives](https://drive.google.com/open?id=1l1jCFNRfb0_I4zldiBTfecxD4fqWlZFUCq8y72VofPg).
+You might want to start with the [Project Overview](https://docs.google.com/document/d/12yEp6Rg0VhgX0aM_Hl7zGy6DpqGKIa7Nn9O9P0VgFR0/edit?usp=sharing) and the [Technology Objectives](https://drive.google.com/open?id=1l1jCFNRfb0_I4zldiBTfecxD4fqWlZFUCq8y72VofPg).

-Next join [our slack channel](http://opendataopenminds.slack.com) by asking Elisabeth  either via email (lisard at gmail) or [Twitter](https://twitter.com/lisard).
+Next join [our Slack channel](http://opendataopenminds.slack.com) by asking Elisabeth  either via email (lisard at gmail) or [Twitter](https://twitter.com/lisard).
 Consider following [our nonprofit, Nexmap](http://twitter.com/sfnexmap), on Twitter.

 If you think you can help, check out the particular requests on our [issues](ISSUES.md) page.
 If you don't understand what we are asking for or you want to help in other ways, get in touch with Elisabeth or just [open a new issue](../../issues).